Moving to Perth?

 Joondalup is a prime example of an established regional city in the outer metro area.
 It has its own shopping district, schools, and hospital, and is linked with Perth via railway connections to the CBD.
 Its population has a disproportionate percentage of parents, older workers, and retirees — people who probably aren’t that interested in the nightlife and entertainment scene of the central areas anymore.

 The eastern Shire of Kalamunda is more of a “dormitory suburb” than Joondalup.
-Plenty of people mostly live and sleep in the semi-rural area full of orchards, vineyards, and fields of roses, and go to work elsewhere.
-But if you enjoy peaceful surroundings and natural beauty, places like Kalamunda are ideal for you.
+Plenty of people mostly live and in the semi-rural area full of orchards, vineyards, and fields of roses, and commute to work elsewhere.
+If you enjoy peaceful surroundings and natural beauty, places like Kalamunda are ideal.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.